cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 The second question is whether a problem is solvable.
-We have to seek help from the computation theory and estimate what the best we can do. **We should carefully take reasonable assumptions and think of several different solutions.**
+We have to seek help from the computation theory and estimate what the best we can do. **We should carefully take reasonable assumptions and think of several solutions.**

+The second question is whether your solutions are applicable to other scenarios.

 ## How to evaluate your ideas
 Remember that not all ideas can be accepted by top-tier conferences.
 One is the